amd/ryzen-ai-documentation/docs/inst.rst

 Download the :download:`NPU Driver <https://account.amd.com/en/forms/downloads/ryzen-ai-software-platform-xef.html?filename=NPU_stack_rel_silicon_prod.zip>` and install it by following these steps:

-1. Extract the downloaded zip file.
+1. Extract the downloaded ZIP file.
 2. Open a terminal in administrator mode and execute the ``.\amd_install_kipudrv.bat`` bat file.

 Ensure that the NPU driver is installed from ``Device Manager`` -> ``System Devices`` -> ``AMD IPU Device`` as shown in the following image.